-Malcontenta is one of the 4 masterpieces of Palladio that you see in this day tour.
-Hence all of them are in the Veneto region.
+Malcontenta, Emo, Barbaro, and Cornaro are the 4 masterpieces of Palladio that you see on this day tour.
+As a result, all of them are in the Veneto region.
+This excursion is made by a professional multilingual driver.
+For a detailed visit, we suggest a professional guide.

 This is one of the most known palladian villas close to Venice.
 And which Palladio executed for the brothers Nicolò and Alvise Foscari about the end of the 1550s.
-Hence la Malcontenta rises in an isolated block with no agriculture annexes.
+Hence Villa la Malcontenta rises in an isolated block with no agriculture annexes.
 And also, on the edge of the lagoon and the banks of the river Brenta.
 More than a “villa-farm”, la Malcontenta was a palladian villa suburbana.
-Therefore, you can reach rapidly Villa Foscari by boat from the center of Venice.

 Villa Cornaro – private residence